An Introduction to Geometric Topology

 The manifold $M4_1^2$ is the Whitehead link complement, that can be obtained by pairing the faces of a single ideal regular octahedron $O$.
 Indeed the volume of $O$ is $8\Lambda\big(\frac {\pi} 4\big) = 3.6638623767\ldots $

-After the figure eight knot and the Whitehead link, a notable sequence of hyperbolic links in $S^3$ with increasing number of components consists of the \emph{minimally twisted chain links} shown in Figure \ref{sequence:fig}.
+After the figure eight knot and the Whitehead link, a notable sequence of hyperbolic links in $S^3$ with increasing number of components is shown in Figure \ref{sequence:fig}.
 Their complements are conjectured to be the smallest hyperbolic manifolds with $i=1,\ldots, 5$ cusps (see the references at the end of the chapter).